-- 1. Provide context and history to the scenario - 2.
-Discuss that the pattern (s) is and how they identified it. - 3.
-What they believe could be done to change the pattern to be more positive - 4.
+- 1. Provide context, relationship and history to the scenario between you and each family member - 2.
+Discuss that the PIP pattern (s) is and how you identified it. - 3.
+What you believe could be done to change the pattern to be more positive - 4.
 Is there a cultural considerations to the relationship - 5.
-Is there a power differential in the relationship
+Is there a power differential in the relationship.